 Alexandra Tochyn, 20, describes the death of her father, Roman Tochyn, 43, who lived in Khodoriv in the Lviv region.
-Roman went to join the protests in Kiev on the 1st of December.
-He died on the 20th of December.
+Roman went to join the protests in Kiev on December 1.
+He died on December 20.

 My father was angry, as a lot of students and young people were suffering at the hands of the Berkut [special police force].
-He didn't like dishonest people, and our government were dishonest.
-People in our country don't feel safe – a lot of them go abroad to earn a living, but my father wanted his children to study, work and live with their parents in their native country.
+He didn't like dishonest people, and our government was dishonest.
+People in our country don't feel safe; a lot of them go abroad to earn a living, but my father wanted his children to study, work, and live with their parents in their native country.

 Tetyana Bondarchuk and her husband, Serhiy

-Tetyana Bondarchuk, 53 – a teacher from Starokostiantyniv in West Ukraine – lost her husband, Serhiy Bondarchuk, to sniper fire on the 20th of February this year.
+Tetyana Bondarchuk, 53, a teacher from Starokostiantyniv in West Ukraine, lost her husband, Serhiy Bondarchuk, to sniper fire on February 20 this year.

 It was my husband’s personal commitment to go to Kiev, no matter what happened.
-He felt that he couldn’t be indifferent and that it was his duty to represent the protest because he was part of the local party, Svboda.
+He felt that he couldn’t be indifferent and that it was his duty to represent the protest, because he was part of the local party, Svboda.
 He was supporting the protest against the criminal government of Yanukovych and felt that he should be there.
 I understood and fully supported him.
-The last time I saw him was when he left for the Maidan on the 19th of February.
+The last time I saw him was when he left for the Maidan on February 19.

 I wanted to go as well, but he couldn’t take me with him.
-He called the local MP the morning he left and asked if I could travel with him, but the MP said, "No way – only men should go."
+He called the local MP the morning he left and asked whether I could travel with him, but the MP said, "No way—only men should go."
 I wish I could have gone with him.
-His group were stopped several times on the way to Kiev, and police were trying to get them to go back, but they still managed to get to Kiev.
+His group was stopped several times on the way to Kiev, and police were trying to get them to go back, but they still managed to get to Kiev.

-On the 13th of April, I went to Kiev, to the place where he was shot.
+On April 13, I went to Kiev, to the place where he was shot.
 When I was standing there, a man asked me if I was his wife, before telling me that my husband had saved his life and that he was very grateful.
-He hadn't been able to move his legs, but my husband rescued him and took him away from the danger.
+He hadn't been able to move his legs, and my husband rescued him and took him away from the danger.
 Then he came back to help others, and that was when he was shot.